philvarner/stac-factory/README.md

 2. Validate existing STAC Item JSON
 3. Tightly-typed to surface as many type errors as possible via mypy before pydantic dynamic validation

+To quote Mike Admunsen, "your data model is not your object model is not your resource model is not your message model".
+STAC is defined as an ontology (the names of things and how they relate) coupled to a representation format (JSON).
+Our object model (how we construct and use Python objects in memory) doesn't have to have the same structure as our message model (JSON) that we use to serialize the data.
+Some of the structure of STAC JSON was inherited from GeoJSON, some of it was arbitrary decisions made years ago that couldn't be changed without significant disruption to a nacent project.
+So, here we present a clearer object model, but are aware that our representation model (JSON) is different.
+The differences should be apparent to someone familiar with STAC by looking at the class definitions, but if you're new, just be aware of these differences. (todo: enumerate the differences)

 ## Installation

 STAC Factory is published as `stac-factory` in PyPi.